 Co-occurrence of species (This approach may change)

-To investigate the presence of competitive exclusion by rodent species in this setting we adopted a Binomial joint likelihood model fit using Integrated Nested Laplace Approximation (INLA) in the R statistical computing language (Rue, Martino, and Chopin 2009; Martins et al. 2013).Here we set up co-occurrence models to estimate the probability of detection of two species Ya and Yb (Equation 8).
+To investigate the presence of competitive exclusion by rodent species in this setting, we adopted a Binomial joint likelihood model fit using Integrated Nested Laplace Approximation (INLA) in the R statistical computing language (Rue, Martino, and Chopin 2009; Martins et al. 2013).
+Co-occurrence models were set up to estimate the probability of detection of two species Ya and Yb (Equation 8).
 Here, γ is the species specific intercept for species a and b respectively.
 A.co.B and B.co.A represent the co-occurrence of species a with species b and species b with species a respectively.
 Minimally informative priors were set for the intercept and species co-occurrence variables with a mean of 0 and precision of 1.

 Results